atomisthq/docs/docs/rug/rug-dsl.md

 > NOTE: More complete documentation on how to extend, package and
 > distribute Rug Language Extensions is coming soon.

-If you want to see some Rugs, check out the archives in [atomist-rugs](https://github.com/atomist-rugs).
+If you want to see some Rugs, check out the rug projects in [atomist-rugs](https://github.com/atomist-rugs).